samaguiar/kNN_classification_model_wine/README.md

 # kNN_classification_model_wine

 ### The Data ###
 The data was retrieved from <a href="https://modernstatisticswithr.com/index.html">Modern Statistics with R by Måns Thulin</a>.
-It can be found here.
 This project was created for MDSD-531: Statistics for Data Science at the University of the Cumberlands.

 ### Setting up and Training the KNN Model ###